 Costco offered a slightly lower price, and this was the same across other searches — one reason is that Costco automatically applies any available coupons or discounts.

-Costco Travel also offers standalone, room-only hotel booking after recently launching a new program — previously, the only options for non-package hotels were properties with Best Western or Hyatt.
+The service also offers standalone, room-only hotel booking after recently launching a new program — previously, the only options for non-package hotels were properties with Best Western or Hyatt.

 Unlike vacation packages, these don’t come with airport transportation, activities, or other items bundled, and you’ll have to book flights or other transportation separately.